Jan 14th, 2016 by Mark at PocketMaps

 With the winter months upon us, many regions are looking at a season of heavy snowfall.
 Heavy snowfall can lead to power outages, blocked roads, and more.
-So how can you prepare your city for a serious snow storm?
+So how can you prepare your city for a severe snow storm?
 Here's what we recommend to include in an emergency pocket-size-guide for areas anticipating snow.

 1. Map out locations for warming shelters.